 - 16) DRIVEWAYS.
 Extension or expansion of driveways requires DRC approval.
 All driveways shall be constructed entirely of concrete, stamped and/or colored concrete, brick, or pavers from the entrance of the garage doors to the existing street.
 Colors must be approved by the DRC. - 17) FLAGPOLES.
 One wall-mounted bracket (painted as required) per residence shall be allowed.
 Free standing flag poles are not allowed.
 Only American Flags, Flags of a United States State, and United States Military Service Flags are permitted.
-Flags must be displayed according to the Federal Flag Code. - 18) GARBAGE COLLECTION and CONTAINERS.
-At the discretion of the HOA, one single trash collection company may be permitted to pick up trash in Trailside.
+Flags must be displayed according to the Federal Flag Code. - 18) GARBAGE COLLECTION, CONTAINERS AND ENCLOSURES.
+At the discretion of the District, one single trash collection company may be permitted to pick up trash in Trailside.
 All homeowners must use uniform container designated by said company and place these containers outside only on the day they will be emptied.
 All containers must be moved back inside the same day, after they are emptied.
 This procedure limits garbage trucks to one day per week, thereby increasing safety, reducing wear and tear on the streets, reducing noise, and allowing for discount pricing.
-Other than time of pick up, garbage containers must be stored indoors at all times. - 19) GARDENS.
+Enclosures require approval and will be reviewed on a case-by-case basis.
+Trash bins must abut the side of the home, be located behind the front façade of the home and must be screened from view with a wood screen wall.
+The enclosure must be constructed using the horizontal wood fence guidelines and must be made of 2 sides.
+The structure must be maintained or if not maintained, removed.
+The trash bins shall not be visible from the front yard or street. - 19) GARDENS.
 Type and location require DRC approval.
 Container gardens over 25 inch size or 20 gallons must be approved by the DRC.
 Placement of gardens on turf must be approved regardless of size. - 20) GREENHOUSES.
 Type and location require DRC approval. - 21) HARD SURFACING.
 Type and location require DRC approval regardless of whether for walks, driveways, porches, patio areas, or other purposes and regardless of whether concrete, asphalt, brick, flagstones, stepping stones, or paver stones are used as the hard surfacing material.
 Hard surfaces must be located so as not to block any drainage patterns. - 22) HOT TUBS.
 Must be an integral part of the deck or patio area and of the rear or side yard landscaping.
 Must be installed in such a way that it is not immediately visible to adjacent property owners and does not create the potential for noise disturbance for adjacent property owners.
 Must be installed in a location closer the home than the property line.
 Hot tubs may be excluded in certain neighborhoods. - 23) HOUSE NUMBERS: House numbers shall be a minimum of 5 inches high, pressed in, and black. - 24) IRRIGATION SYSTEMS.
 See "SPRINKLER SYSTEMS". - 25) LANDSCAPING.
 Design shall be prepared by a professional landscape designer.
 Landscaping shall be installed as soon as weather permits, but in any event no later than 6 months after a Certificate of Occupancy is issued.
 DRC approval is required for yard art and sculptures.